TeoBale/Tarskis-World-Program-Logic/README.md

-# Tarski's World Python
+# Tarski's World Program Logic

-Tarski's World software logic written in Python as demonstration.
+Tarski's World software logic written in both Python and JavaScript as a demonstration.